Doomsday Predictions are Forever

 If humanity had remained locked into the contemporary technology, Malthus’s and Erlich’s predictions might have fared better; however, humanity’s ability to adapt and overcome all manner of difficult circumstances and seemingly impossible challenges, is arguably our species most remarkable trait, one they should not have discounted.

 People adapt to limited choices and difficult circumstances while imagining something better.
 People have populated nature’s harshest environments, and generally thrived.
 People traveled thousands of miles across oceans knowing failure meant certain death while traveling on boats that would be condemned today.
 Hundreds of years later, men traveled hundreds of thousands of miles into space, landing on the moon in a contraption that appears to be held together by bubble gum and string.
-We have climbed the highest mountains, explored the oceans’ depths, and accomplished so many mind-boggling feats (now distributed to us routinely via social media).
+We have climbed the highest mountains, explored the oceans’ depths, and accomplished so many mind-boggling feats (now reported routinely via social media).
 Furthermore, this trait is not limited to the most stalwart among us; each of us overcome regularly, figuring out innovative solutions to our unique circumstances.

 Dr. Erlich recognized Malthus’s failures, but he thought humanity had finally reached the limits Malthus had warned of.
-Technology had saved humanity temporarily, but it had a limit too.
+Technology had saved humanity temporarily, but it had limits too.
 Yet, the pace of change would increase exponentially from Erlich’s day, life-changing technology would become accessible to the entire world, and innovations would continually amaze us.
 The well has not run dry nearly sixty years later.

-Nothing in life is more awful than making mistakes and learning nothing from the experiences.
+Nothing in life is worse than making mistakes and learning nothing from the experiences.
 Ehrlich wrote The Population Bomb immediately after he and his wife visited Delhi in 1966.
 He was alarmed at the vast poverty and logistical problems of feeding an impoverished people who reproduced at high rates.
 A few years after his book was published, in the early 1970s, problems in India lessened and he stopped highlighting them.
 The challenge of poverty continues to this day, but charities, businesses, governments, and ordinary people have always recognized the problem and seek to relieve suffering.
 It happens every day on a large and small scale.
 Many too find paths out of their dire situations.
 The pessimistic Dr. Erlich in his ivory tower never accounted for the charity and resourcefulness of others.
+He could only see one side of the coin, so he never altered his central premise.
+He set aside past failed predictions, but continued doing what he knew best: making similar radical predictions.
+It seemed to be all he knew.

 https://fee.org/articles/paul-ehrlich-wrong-on-60-minutes-and-for-almost-60-years/

 Dr. Erlich was well known for his famous book and countless TV appearances.
 He influenced thoughts and actions of many followers, regrettably changing lives of those who trusted his expertise.
-He never served in government, but has influenced government policy to this day.
-Many cultural changes I object to today were articulated by Dr. Erlich in this 1970 diatribe: the diminishment of the family and marriage, the promotion of abortion, artificial birth control, and euthanasia, the use of tax policy to punish, and government by the expert elite.
+He never served in government, but has influenced government policy and contemporary thought to this day.
+Many cultural changes I object were articulated by Dr. Erlich in this 1970 diatribe:

 erlich-interview-1970 [beginning at 9:44]